edwinchoate/edwinchoate.github.io/_case_studies/prepcheck.md

 ## Conclusion

 This quick project was an opportunity to design for AI.
 I sought to make the experience intuitive by _building on what users already know_: messaging apps.
-I was able to exercise my UI design skills on this project and perform a quick turnaround.
+I was able to exercise my UI design skills on this project to perform a quick turnaround.